 The entire system is operated by a LabView-based program implemented on a conventional Windows-based PC.
-The program optimizes the doubling and tripling crystals in the laser, centers the laser beam in the receiver field-of-view, interchanges interference filters for a calibration procedure, acquires the data, processes it in real time, and produces real-time displays of the raw and processed data.
-The raw and processed data are stored on the PC and are also transferred over the ethernet to the central CART computer system for storage on that system.
+The program optimizes the doubling and tripling crystals in the laser, centers the laser beam in the receiver field-of-view, interchanges interference filters for a calibration procedure, acquires the data, processes it in real time, and produces real-time displays of the data.
+The measurements will be automatically transferred to the central CART computer system over ethernet, where they will be integrated into the automated data processing environment of the ARM data system.